-Once you have your certification, you’ll need to decide what you want to do next.
-You could hire yourself out as an independent contractor, start a mobile welding business, or open a fabrication shop, and each of these options comes with its own set of requirements and procedures.
+Once you have your certification, you'll need to decide what you want to do next.
+You could hire yourself out as an independent contractor, start a mobile welding business or open a fabrication shop.
+Each of these options comes with its own set of requirements and procedures.
 One thing they all have in common, though, is finding good welding insurance.

 Business insurance is essential for all small business owners and independent contractors.
-It ensures that you can embark on whatever projects come your way with confidence, knowing that your business is protected.
-You can learn more about how insurance can protect your welding business on our Welding Insurance page.
+It helps to make sure that you can embark on whatever projects come your way with confidence, knowing that your business is protected.
+You can learn more about how insurance can protect your welding business on our welding insurance page.

 How NEXT helps you get the coverage you need

 At NEXT, we make it easy to get the coverage you need to protect yourself from claims.

 With our streamlined application, you can get a quote, mix and match policy options and purchase coverage — all in less than 10 minutes.
 When your purchase is complete, get your certificate of insurance online any time, day or night.